Jedi census phenomenon: Montenegro

 In the 2011 census in Montenegro, a group of young men declared themselves as "Jedi" on the ethnicity question, as they believe that ethnicity should not be an issue today.

 New Zealand

 Over 53,000 people listed themselves as Jedi in New Zealand's 2001 census.
 New Zealand had the highest per capita population of reported Jedi in the world that year, with 1.5% marking "Jedi" as their religion.
 Statistics New Zealand treated Jedi responses as "Answer understood, but will not be counted".

 There was a fall in the number of New Zealand Jedi five years later, with some 20,000 people giving this as their religion in the 2006 census.

-The 2011 census was not completed due to an earthquake in Christchurch but, in the 2018 census, the figure was more or less in line with 2006, at 20,409 (0.43% total responses).
+The 2011 census was postponed to 2013 due to an earthquake in Christchurch and the number of Jedi in New Zealand fell to 19,089.
+In the 2018 census, the figure increased again, to 20,409 (0.43% total responses).

 Serbia

 In the 2011 census in Serbia, 640 people identified as Jedi.